Introduction

 Cross-Border Data Transfers

-International data transfers have always been a headache under GDPR, but 2025 brings new challenges and solutions.
+International data transfers have always been a headache under GDPR, but 2025 brings new challenges and solutions that should be factored into any GDPR compliance implementation roadmap.

 The big changes:

-Here's a pro tip: start mapping your data flows now.
-Know where your data is going and why.
-It'll save you a world of hurt when you need to justify those transfers to regulators.
+Here’s a pro tip: start mapping your data flows now.
+Know where your data is going and why, especially if you’re following a structured GDPR compliance checklist for B2B SaaS.
+It’ll save you a world of hurt when you need to justify those transfers to regulators.

 Privacy by Design and Default

-'Privacy by Design' is no longer just a nice-to-have – it's a legal requirement.
-In 2025, organizations must prove that privacy considerations are baked into every stage of product and service development.
+‘Privacy by Design’ is no longer just a nice-to-have – it’s a legal requirement.
+In 2025, organizations must prove that privacy considerations are baked into every stage of product and service development, aligning with the core principles of privacy by design as a proactive approach to data protection.

 This means: